Benjamin Moore – Hale Navy

-Below you can see comparisons between Black Pepper on the far right and Flint AF560 to the left.
-Both colours are a blue-gray with Black Pepper being lighter and more blue that the Flint.
+Below you can see comparisons between Black Pepper 2130-40 on the far right and Flint AF-560 to the left.
+Both colours are a blue-gray with Black Pepper being lighter and bluer than Flint.

-See these three paint colours used in different designs that I did below.
+See these three paint colours used in different projects we designed below.

-As I mentioned in my Hale Navy colour review video, here’s my own living room (shown below) painted Flint by BM.
+As I mentioned in my video, here’s my own living room (shown below) painted Flint by BM.
 You can see how much darker it is and also, how much more gray it is when compared to Hale Navy.

 Best White Paint Colours

 So many whites work well with this sensuous dark blue tone.
-You’ll see below how you can use it with either a creamy white or a more crisp white depending on the direction you wish to go and, of course, being guided by the fixed elements within the space.
+You’ll see below how you can use it with either a creamy white or a crisper white depending on the direction you wish to go and, of course, being guided by the fixed elements within the space.

-White Dove (shown on the baseboard in the above image) is a creamy white.
+White Dove, OC-17, is a creamy white.
 This white works wonderfully with Hale Navy, offering a soft, yet rich feel.
 Check out my colour review of White Dove in this post.

 Here are some other great whites you can use for ceiling and trim in your next interior design project with Hale Navy:

-For a more crisp pairing, you can use Chantilly Lace or White Diamond, of which the latter has a slight blue undertone.
+For a more crisp pairing, you can use Chantilly Lace OC-65 or White Diamond OC-61, of which the latter has a slight blue undertone.

 FABULOUS COLOUR COMBINATIONS

-Creating striking colour palettes with Hale Navy is limitless really.
+Creating striking paint palettes with Hale Navy is limitless really.

 Think about it, what doesn’t go with dark blue jeans???
 That’s what’s so great about dark blues like this, they can essentially work with pretty much any colour.